top of page

 Angel-Ramos was exposed to all facets of maritime by touring facilities and meeting industry professionals.
 She also received professional development coaching, and interned with MM-SEAS co-founder and president Nate Gilman.

 As part of her internship, Angel-Ramos researched the maritime community online and helped create a podcast with Washington Maritime Blue Executive Director Josh Burger.
 “I had the great pleasure to be an intern at MM-SEAS which is the first software that automates the manual task of obtaining, tracking and renewing U.S. Coast Guard credentials.
-For two months I worked directly with Nate focusing on social media channels that were related to merchant mariners.”

 Gilman was more than happy to bring a potential maritime industry worker into the fold, “As an Olympia native, and someone who grew up in the maritime industry on the Puget Sound, I care deeply about workforce development and fostering the health of the industry.
-From working as a deckhand on the Argosy Cruises to receiving my Master’s focus on marine microplastics in Puget Sound from The Evergreen State College, I understand how important the maritime industry is to the state’s economy and daily life for many Washingtonians.”

 As far as the future, Angel-Ramos was left wanting more.
 “I’m highly interested in getting more information about the Naval Architects field of work.
 Being able to seek more information about a potential job that I would love to do is interesting.”

 For Washington State, finding more individuals like Angel-Ramos is key to growing a healthy Blue Economy.
 The maritime industry is a driving force for the state.
 According to the Washington State Department of Commerce, “the sector contributes more than $21.4 billion in gross business income, and directly employs nearly 69,500 people.
 Including indirect and induced impacts, the sector is responsible for 146,000 jobs in the state and $30 billion in economic activity.”
-The Washington State Ferries have 21 ferries servicing the state, “that carry nearly 24 million people annually to 20 different ports of call.”

 Gilman said, “Programs like Washington Maritime Blue and the Youth Maritime Collective create a much needed pipeline.
 They’re introducing the next generation to good paying jobs and also doing the work to help build an equitable and diverse maritime workforce.
 We need to be able to open the door to students like Juana who are smart and innovative, but might not have maritime in mind for a career.”